 - Here’s what we want; can the Log Book feature do that for us?

 - How can I convince others that we should use the Log Book Feature?

 Whenever you have questions, consult your Blue Mountain RAM User and Administrator Manuals.
 If necessary, please contact our friendly Support Technicians at firstname.lastname@example.org with questions.
-Also, please enjoy calling and speaking with your RSM at 800-982-2388 if you are interested in Blue Mountain RAM ideas, training, or services.
+Also, please enjoy calling and speaking with your Regional Sales Manager at 800-982-2388 if you are interested in Blue Mountain RAM ideas, training, or services.